BaltaZar-7/CougarBackpack/README.md

 The icons and model are AI generated placeholders.
 I am not capable of making such models, textures.
 If you want to remake them, feel free to contact me!
 # Installation
+Download and install dependancy mod AND its dependancies: ModComponent, ModSettings
 Download and place the modcomponent file into your \Mods folder.
 # Thank you for downloading!
 Mod for The Long Dark game created by Hinterland Studios